 So there you have it.
 They don’t deny it.

-Keep in mind that they have never really tried to hide it.
+Keep in mind that they have never tried to hide it.
 They have explained this process openly in the press before, and there are multiple similar accounts from other past participants that have been out there for years.
 I didn’t think I was breaking any kind of big story when I shared Bobi’s.

 It’s just that now everyone seems to be listening.